-Alice in WonderBand was founded in 1998 in the hills of Fruska Gora, near Sremski Karlovci, picturesque small town in the North of Serbia, and since then the band has been performing and educating audiences in Serbia and neighboring regions.
+Alice in WonderBand was founded in 1998 in the hills of Fruska Gora, near Sremski Karlovci, a picturesque small town in the North of Serbia, and since then the band has been performing and educating audiences in Serbia and neighboring regions.

-The only artists from Balkans who have been developing very specific type of performing arts, we use unity of music, theater, dance, movement and acrobatics with special art of body music and body percussion.
+The only artists from the Balkans who have been developing a very specific type of performing arts, we use unity of music, theater, dance, movement and acrobatics with special art of body music and body percussion.
 We have been learning from international body percussion artists and developing this technique which uses body as a rhythmical instrument.

 Alice in WonderBand is a lifelong project of musicians and theater performers Ana Vrbaski and Marko Dinjaski.
 Partners on stage as well as in private life for 24 years – this gives our relationship very unique dimension.
 Parents of Alisa (20) and Vid (23) – now we have a chance to devote ourselves to our artistic and pedagogic work, since our children have grown to be adults and live on their own in the city of Novi Sad.

 We perform and create theater for children, youth and adults and music concerts and teach workshops of body music.

 Alice in WonderBand’s performances